-At the Kids’ Corral, the infant room provides a nurturing and stimulating environment, while providing loving care to each child.
+At the Kids’ Corral Providence Village and Savannah locations, the infant rooms provide a nurturing and stimulating environment, while providing loving care to each child.
 Our low infant to caregiver ratio allows for the best possible environment for your child.

 At The Kid’s Corral, infants are cared for by trained staff in a loving, clean and safe environment.
 In the infant room our staff works with families and infants to follow individual schedules, which meet the needs of each infant.
 As well, our staff works with each infant to achieve developmentally appropriate milestones in the areas of language development, small and gross motor skills, social and emotional development, music, movement and song.